 - Should you wish to contact us about any aspect of this Privacy Notice you can contact our data protection officer using the following email address firstname.lastname@example.org.

 - If you are unhappy with any aspects of this Privacy Notice or the way in which NewDay Ltd is processing your personal information you have the right to raise a complaint directly with the ICO.
 Their contact details are Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 You can call or email the ICO on 0303 123 1113 or email@example.com.

-We get information about you from a number of sources.
-For example, information that:
+- We get personal information about you from a number of sources.
+For example, personal information that:

 - you give us when you apply to us;

-- you give to us in emails, letters, during phone calls, when registering for services or in any other way;
+- you give to us in emails, letters, during phone calls (including any phone numbers that you use to contact us on) and when registering for services;

 - you give when you participate in customer surveys, promotions or competitions;

 - we receive when making a decision about your application or account, including personal information we receive from enquiries and searches made at credit reference agencies (CRAs) and fraud prevention agencies (FPAs), from our business partners, from publicly available sources;